farirpgs/fari-games/_games/charge-rpg.md

 - A pile of index cards
 - A set of six sided dice.
 At least 6 would be ideal.
 - A bunch of awesome people to play with.
 Usually 2 to 5 people should do the trick.
 More than that would be quite an endeavour.

+That's about it really.

+Having access to this book in physical or virtual form can also be handy, but totally optional.

 # Getting Started | Power Your Story Telling